The Financial Crisis In 4000 Words

 However, this situation is just that complex and twisty -- not to mention polluted with plenty of idiots trying to twist the facts to their own ends -- that it's better to start with some coherent summaries.
 These sites are the best I've found, not because they confirm my own beliefs (I shaped my beliefs based on the facts, I didn't choose the facts to confirm my beliefs) but because, on the whole, I found the fewest errors, misunderstandings or lies in them.

-So if you want to see for yourself, follow the links and try to follow them at least three levels deep, so you see for yourself that the original and actual facts are actually in the primary sources, and are as reported in the secondary sources.
+So if you want to see for yourself, follow the links and try to follow them at least three levels deep, so you see for yourself that the original and actual facts actually are, in the primary sources, and that the facts in the primary sources match what was reported in the secondary sources.

-You have to read a lot of sources and cross-correlate the facts, and you have to know that "source" doesn't mean some idiot's opinion, but some idiot's citation of actual fact, and you have to assess the credibility of that claim...
+You have to read a lot of sources and cross-correlate the facts, and you have to know that "source" doesn't mean some idiot's opinion, it means some idiot's citation of actual fact, and you have to assess the credibility of that claim...

 You assess credibility both by the tone and content of the writing.
 It's amazing how often somebody will cite a fact as supporting a theory or opinion that it actually directly contradicts.
 When it does so, that's a pretty strong clue that any other facts might be mis-cited, misinterpreted or flat out made up.